DENNIS BALK BOOKS

-As Boy wakes, on top of the tarp, in the bottom of the bateau, before he opens his eyes he lists the names of the birds, far to the sides, as they begin to participate in the early daylight.
+As Hardy wakes, on top of the tarp, in the bottom of the bateau, before he opens his eyes he lists the names of the birds, far to the sides, as they begin to participate in the early daylight.

 “Mockingbird, Canada goose, Grackle.

 Suddenly remembering where he is he jerks up straight.
 “Was that the whole night?
 Did you steer the whole night, did I help?
 Did I have a shift?”

 “Mr. Knight, did you sleep at all?”